marilenadaquino/marilenadaquino.github.io/occ_model_ext/scripts/script/ccc/README.md

 * URI of the new corpus = https://w3id.org/oc/ccc/
 * prefix of ccc 070
 * NOTE FOR Silvio: provided_url to be changed

+* should I look in the triplestore for disambiguating pl/rp?
+NO
+* xpaths are identifier that can be shared.
+I create a new identifier everytime (YES)
+* who has hasNext? rp in pl, de at same level
+* the hierarchy of de is for both pl and rp or just for pl when it exists? and sentence? only pl when is pl, otherwise rp

+## TODO

  * JSON-LD to be converted in ntriples

-## TODO
- * REVIEW WITH SP whether the structure of folders is correct
+ * REVIEW WITH SP whether the structure of folders is correct: IMHO there are too many..
- * hasNext in graphlib and add in script
  * merge with fabio's graphlib : prov, labels, other boolean values here and there

-### other
+### Christmas homework

- * graphlib - add methods for annotations (hasBody and hasAnnotation) and control prefixes everywhere
  * jats2oc.py - remove n_rp
  * jats2oc.py - check mistakes in pl_string bee
  * jats2oc.py - refactor extract_intext_refs() in functions
  * jats2oc.py - run BEE
+ * [HOW?]
+Test precision of BEE and consistency of results in spacin
- * graphlib - trick for json labels (part of/reference)
+ * [HOW?] graphlib - trick for json labels (part of/reference)
  * config_spacin and ocdm/config - change folder names for production